vikinganalytics/mvg/docs/source/content/features/general.md

    [get_analysis_results](../api_reference/mvg.html?highlight=sis_res#mvg.mvg.MVG.get_analysis_results)
    method.

-6. The results are returned as a dictionary of the following
+6. The analysis returns as a dictionary of the following
 structure:

 ```
 {
-    'status': "<if call was successful>",
+    "status": "<if call was successful>",
+	"feature": "feature requested",
-	'results': {<dict with actual results>}
+	"results": {<dict with actual results>},
+	"error_info": "Information on why an analysis may have failed",
+	"debug_info": "currently not used"
 }
 ```

 The format of the actual results in the `results` section is documented under respective feature.

+7. For inspection of the features use the analysis classes (see above).

 ## Notes